SocksTheWolf/AntiScamBot/docs/faq.md

 ### What about mistakes?

-{{ site.bot_name }} can revert any mistakes and unban someone if this needs to happen, approvers have a command to reverse any scam bans that the database knows about (it cannot randomly unban any user, {{ site.bot_name }} can only unban users marked that it banned originally).
+{{ site.bot_name }} can revert any mistakes and unban someone if this needs to happen, approvers have a command to reverse any scam bans that the database knows about (it cannot randomly unban any user, {{ site.bot_name }} can only unban users that it banned originally).

 You can also just simply unban the user.